victorivanlopezlearning/crm-react/README.md

 ## Description
 - CRUD.
 - Endpoint creation with JSON Server.
-- React development for the interface.
+- Development with React.
-- Routing with React Router DOM V6.4.
+- Routing with React Router DOM.
 - Using Tailwind CSS for interface styles.

 ## Preview